10 Best Things To Do in Naples

 Sorrento| ©makitdev

 Staying in the city of Naples alone, although it is capable of satisfying the curiosity of any traveller, is to miss out on much of the richness that the beautiful region of Campania has to offer.
-I recommend that you set aside a few days of your trip to get to know the area around Naples, where you can travel in the most comfortable way and in the day thanks to the multitude of organised excursions that cover the best things to see in the area around Naples.
+I recommend you reserve a few days of your trip to get to know the area around Naples, which you can travel to in the most comfortable way and in the day thanks to the multitude of organised excursions that cover the best things to see in the area around Naples.

 If you have, for example, three days in Naples you can see such wonders as the idyllic island of Capri, fascinating cities such as Pompeii and Herculaneum and the volcano that buried them centuries ago, the imposing Mount Vesuvius.